 Organisations which have large numbers of volunteers that are 16-25 years old may want to consider becoming Millennium Volunteer delivery partners and carrying out their own administration and issuing of certificates.
-Ther can be funding available to support volunteers expenses.
+There can also be funding available to support volunteers expenses.
 Visit the the relevant page on the GwirVol website for more information.

 There are other forms of accreditation for Youth Volunteering - see Gwirvol's guide to recognition and accreditation of volunteering for young people at you give you get

 Small grants (in the region of £1000) are available form PAVO to run a project that provides volunteering opportunities for young people aged 14-25 years.
 The young people can be from an existing group or just young people coming together to run a project of their own choosing.
 The application must be written by a young person.
 Past projects have included organising fundraising events to support local charities, local environmental schemes, and improving facilities for older people.
 There will be a young person's panel to award the grants.